 is the absolute directory path where the protocol shared library exists.
-If an absolute path is not specified, the library must be on the search path defined by the LD_LIBRARY_PATH environmental variable.
+If an absolute path is not specified, the library must be on the search path defined by the loader or the LD LIBRARY PATH environmental variable.

--c cktpath
+{-c | --clientkt} cktpath